When Life Gives You a New Normal

 At the time, all I could think was, “What the heck could be remotely normal about transforming in an instant from being a wife to a widow and single mom?
 I don’t want a new normal!”

 Many of us squirm over the term “normal” for implying that we’re all alike and our lives are parallel.
 Nothing is further from the truth; we’re all amazingly unique and our lives are different in a hundred interesting ways.

-But normal also can simply mean usual or regular.
+Normal can simply mean “usual” or “regular”

 And wherever your life is at today, that is your normal.
 So my normal went from being a wife and “mom-and-dad” to a new normal of widow and single mom.

 If you are in a season of raising young children, or a single woman living out your career dreams, that is normal for you right now.
 If you are newly married, or have grown children and grandchildren, or have worked for that same company for many years, that is your “normal” for this season.

 However, in every life there are disruptions—major ones—that flip our normal upside down and inside out.
 A husband who announces he wants a divorce and moves out, a cancer diagnosis that comes just as you and your husband begin living out your retirement dreams … those are unexpected and painful events that push your life in a completely different direction overnight.